Glaucoma for advise and examination in earls colne & frinton

 How can Glaucoma affect your sight ?

 Glaucoma is usually a slowly progressive condition that damages your peripheral sight at first.
+The damage to your vision is related to an increase in pressure in the eye.
 There are some factors that increase the risk namely: Increasing age (it is very rare below 40), if you are significantly farsighted, if there is a direct family history of glaucoma, certain medical conditions increase the risk e.g. diabetes and taking steroid treatment.
 The onset of Glaucoma can be very insidious, this would be in open angle glaucoma.
 Closed angle glaucoma is much more sudden and virtually very painful leading to sudden vision loss.

 Closed angle glaucoma is due to the drainage of the fluid out of the eye becoming blocked or at least very compromised.
 The eye pressure can be very high, at least 45 mmHg.
 Patients with narrow angles are at risk of closed angle glaucoma.
 However if the angle is slightly narrow, the angle may close a bit at night time, resulting in a temporary increase in damaging pressure inside the eye.
 This would increase the cupping of the optic nerve and lead to eventual vision loss.
 Narrow angle glaucoma can be hereditary or be due to the swelling of the lens in the eye as a result of ageing.